The Adventures of Tintin (film): Plot

-While trekking through the desert, Haddock hallucinates and remembers his ancestor, Sir Francis Haddock, the 17th-century captain of the Unicorn whose treasure-laden ship was attacked by the crew of a pirate ship, led by Red Rackham, later revealed to be Sakharine's ancestor.
-Sir Francis surrendered and eventually sank the Unicorn and most of the treasure, to prevent it from falling into Rackham's hands.
+While trekking through the desert, Haddock hallucinates and remembers his ancestor, Sir Francis Haddock, the 17th-century captain of the Unicorn whose treasure-laden ship was attacked by the crew of a pirate ship, led by their leader Red Rackham, later revealed to be Sakharine's ancestor.
+Sir Francis surrendered and eventually destroys the Unicorn and most of the treasure, to prevent it from falling into Rackham's hands before sinking.
 The story implies there were three Unicorn models, each containing a scroll; together, the scrolls can reveal coordinates of the location of the sunken Unicorn and its treasure.
+The group are eventually found and rescued by French soldiers and they make their way to Bagghar.

 Thomson and Thompson arrive in Bagghar and give Tintin back his wallet and the first scroll, having apprehended Silk.
 The third model and scroll is possessed by Omar ben Salaad, which Sakharine steals during a Bianca Castafiore concert.
 A chase through the city ensues during which Sakharine gains all the scrolls.
 Just as he is ready to give up, Tintin is persuaded by Haddock to continue.
-With the help from Thomson and Thompson, Tintin and Haddock track Sakharine back to Brussels and set up a trap, but Sakharine uses his pistol to resist arrest.
+With help from Thomson and Thompson, Tintin and Haddock track Sakharine back to Brussels and set up a trap, but Sakharine resists.
 When his men fail to save him, Sakharine challenges Haddock to a sword fight with the cranes at the dock.
-Sakharine threatens to destroy the scrolls after Haddock corners him, but Tintin manages to snatch them from him.
-After the fight, Sakharine is pushed overboard by Haddock and then arrested by Thomson and Thompson.
+Sakharine threatens to torch the scrolls after Haddock corners him, but Tintin snatches them from him.
+After the fight, Sakharine is pushed by Haddock overboard and is then arrested by Thomson and Thompson.

-Tintin, Haddock and Snowy are guided by the three scrolls back to Marlinspike Hall.
+Tintin, Haddock and Snowy are guided by the three scrolls back to Marlinspike Hall, revealed to be the Haddock family estate.
 In the cellar, Haddock notes a globe with an island he knows does not exist and presses it, causing the globe to open and reveal some of the treasure that Sir Francis had managed to recover along with his hat and a clue to the Unicorns location.
 The film ends with both men agreeing to set up an expedition to find the shipwreck and the rest of the treasure.